SOMHOLUK/vpc-network-bastion/README.md

 ### Step 7

-### Associated the private subnets with the PrivateRouteTable.
+### Linked/associated the Private Route Table with private subnets to control routing for the instances in the private subnets.

 <br>